-Yes, we offer 24/7 emergency medical care.
+Yes, we offer 24/7 emergency response.
 HCH is equipped with a Medical Centre with waiting rooms, treatment rooms, reception desk, and office facilities for nursing staff.
 Our Resident Medical Staff Team strives for excellence in the care of each tenant.
+There is a waiting list for an in-house doctor.
 We are pleased to provide the following services onsite:

 - Social Worker